 Before filing for a refund, determine which of the following applies to you.

-You also need to ensure the refund you are requesting is within the statute of limitations (the amount of time a person has to request a refund; generally, within four years from the date the tax was due and payable).
+You also need to ensure the refund you are requesting is within the statute of limitations.

-Note: If the Comptroller is currently auditing you for hotel tax that was overpaid, ask the auditor about including any refund in the audit.
+Note: If the Comptroller's office is currently auditing you for hotel tax that was overpaid, ask the auditor about including any refund in the audit.
 This may decrease the penalty and interest assessed in the audit and increase your refund.

 To request a refund from the Comptroller’s office, you must:

-You may also need to provide the following:
+You may also need to provide the following documentation:

 The statute of limitations keeps running unless a tolling event occurs.
 The statute of limitations is tolled (the clock stops running) when all refund claim requirements are met.